Table of contents

 The painting depicts a clothed reclining on her bed, with a cigarette in her mouth and a few books by her feet.

-She lays without any care on a messy bed, with a floral sheet.
-She is a real woman of modern society and not a woman depicted by the male gaze.
+Besides her goal is to show a real woman of modern society and not a woman depicted by the male gaze.

-Valadon is a self-taught artist who started her journey in the art world as a muse.
+As a matter of fact, Valadon is a self-taught artist who started her journey in the art world as a muse.

 Today, she is remembered as a model, lover, mother, and most importantly a painter.